hantsy/java-sandbox/README.md

 ## JShell

 Unlike Ruby, Python, and other JVM language, such as Groovy, Java itself lacks an interactive shell for a long time.
 Some 3rd party projects tried to fill the blank, such as Apache Bean Shell.
+Java 9 brings a built-in shell.

-Open your terminal and type `jshell` to start up JShell console.
+Open your terminal(cmd under Windows or Gnome Terminal under Linux/Gnome) and type `jshell`(make sure it is in your PATH environment variable or use the full path) to start up JShell console.

 ```
 #jshell